ACVR1: Signaling

 ACVR1 transduces signals of BMPs.
 BMPs bind either ACVR2A/ACVR2B or a BMPR2 and then form a complex with ACVR1.
 These go on to recruit the R-SMADs SMAD1, SMAD2, SMAD3 or SMAD6.

 Clinical significance

-Gain-of-function mutations in the gene ACVR1/ALK2 is responsible for the genetic disease fibrodysplasia ossificans progressiva.
+Gain-of-function mutations in the gene ACVR1/ALK2 is responsible for the genetic disease fibrodysplasia ossificans progressiva (FOP).
 The typical FOP patient has the amino acid arginine substituted for the amino acid histidine at position 206 in this protein.
-This causes a change in the critical glycine-serine activation domain of the protein which will cause the protein to bind its inhibitory ligand (FKBP12) less tightly, and thus over-activate the BMP/SMAD pathway.
-The result of this over-activation is that endothelial cells transform to mesenchymal stem cells and then to bone.
-Atypical mutations involving other residues work similarly - causing the protein to be stuck in its active conformation despite no BMP being present.
+This substitution causes a change in the critical glycine-serine activation domain of the protein that will then cause the protein to bind its inhibitory ligand (FKBP12) less tightly, and thus overactivate the BMP/SMAD pathway.
+The result of this overactivation is that endothelial cells transform to mesenchymal stem cells and then to bone.
+Atypical mutations involving other residues work similarly, thereby causing the protein to be stuck in its active conformation despite no BMP being present.

 Mutations in the ACVR1 gene have also been linked to cancer, especially diffuse intrinsic pontine glioma (DIPG).